Institutional Rate for groups: $400 (happy to discuss; please inquire at email@example.com)

 Newly updated to reflect the profound economic, social, and political

-conditions of COVID19 and the Movement for Black Lives.
+conditions of COVID19 and beyond, and the Movement for Black Lives.

 Productivity Kickstart and Strategy Session